 ACCT 320 Fundamentals of Auditing 3 Credits

 An introduction to auditing theory, objectives, and practices related largely to the responsibilities of independent professional accountants.
 The auditing environment, generally accepted auditing standards, internal control theory, and reporting alternatives are considered.
 Exposure to operational auditing is provided.
-Prerequisites as noted below.

 Prerequisites: (ACCT 311 or CSB 311) and (ACCT 315)

 ACCT 324 Cost Accounting 3 Credits

 An in-depth study of cost concepts appropriate for product costing in a manufacturing operation, planning and controlling routine operations, and nonroutine decision-making.
 Topics include job order and process costing, joint and by-products, cost allocation, budgeting, standard costing, direct costing, cost-volume-profit analysis, and relevant costs for decisions.